-Toyota Environmental Challenge 2050 Global Milestone TMNA Contributions and Milestones CO 2 Reduce global average GHG emissions from new vehicles by 33.3% by 2030 and by more than 50% by 2035, compared to 2019 levels.4 CO 2 emissions per mile from TMNA's new vehicles have decreased 41% since 2010.
+Toyota Environmental Challenge 2050 Global Milestone TMNA Contributions and Milestones CO 2 Reduce global average CO 2 emissions (grams/kilometer) from new vehicles by 35% or more by 2030, compared to 2010 levels.
+CO 2 emissions per mile from TMNA's new vehicles have decreased 41% since 2010.
 CO 2 emissions per mile from TCI's new cars have decreased 23% since 2012.
 TMNA Milestones: In the U.S., Toyota has targeted 70% electrified new vehicle sales (excluding performance vehicles) by 2030.
-CO 2 Reduce GHG emissions throughout the vehicle life cycle by 30% by 2030, compared to 2019 levels.
-The vehicle life cycle includes Scopes 1, 2 and 3 emissions.
-See the two rows above for contributions and milestones related to Scopes 1 and 2 plus Scope 3 emissions from driving Toyota and Lexus vehicles.
-The remainder of Scope 3 emissions relate to suppliers, logistics and dealerships.
-We are requiring suppliers to reduce absolute CO 2 emissions by 14% by FY2026, from FY2018 levels.
-We aim to reduce emissions from logistics by 15% by FY2026, from a baseline of FY2018.
-This may prove difficult, given the forecasted limits to availability of fuel cell and electric powertrains for the trucking fleets.
+C0 2 Reduce CO 2 emissions throughout the vehicle life cycle by 25% or more by FY2030, compared to 2013 levels.
+TMNA defines vehicle life cycle to include suppliers, logistics and dealerships.
+We are requiring suppliers to reduce absolute CO2 emissions by 14% by FY2026, from FY2018 levels.
+It may prove difficult to reduce emission from logistics by 2030, given the forecasted availability of fuel cell and electric powertrains for the trucking fleets.
 Sixteen dealerships are participating in the Dealership Environmental Excellence Program, 6 of which use renewable electricity.
-CO 2 Achieve carbon neutrality for CO 2 emissions at global manufacturing plants by 2035.
-Reduce absolute Scope 1 and Scope 2 GHG emissions by 68% by 2035, compared to 2019 levels.
+CO 2 Achieve carbon neutrality at global manufacturing plants by 2035.
 TMNA defines carbon neutrality to apply to all facilities, not just manufacturing plants.
 Total Scope 1 and 2 CO 2 emissions are 20% lower than they were in FY2018.
 This is due to GHG efficiency measures and increases in renewable electricity purchases.
 We are on track to becoming carbon neutral at our facilities by 2035.
 TMNA Milestone: In the U.S., Toyota is targeting reducing GHG emissions at nine plants by 50% by FY2030 (from a baseline of FY2018), through energy efficiency measures and building renewable energy generation.
-This target was set as part of the U.S. Department of Energy's Better Climate Challenge.
-Complete impact assessments by 2030 at each of the 22 plants in North America, Asia and Europe where water is discharged directly into a river.
+This target was set as part of the U.S. Department of Energy's Better Climate Challenge. ₩ Complete impact assessments by 2030 at each of the 22 plants in North America, Asia and Europe where water is discharged directly into a river.
 We are implementing the International Water Stewardship Standard, developed by the Alliance for Water Stewardship (AWS).
 We are currently piloting the AWS Standard at our assembly plant in Baja California, Mexico, and plan to roll out to additional sites in the future.
 Complete the establishment of battery collection and recycling systems globally by 2030.
 We are working with our partners to create a sustainable, closed-loop battery ecosystem at our new battery manufacturing plant in North Carolina.
 Our current battery recycling program in the U.S. has collected and recycled or remanufactured over 178,000 hybrid vehicle batteries since 2010.
-8 Contribute to biodiversity conservation activities in collaboration with NGOs and other partners.
+Contribute to biodiversity conservation activities in collaboration with NGOs and other partners.
 We are supporting the development of at least 26,000 acres of pollinator habitat in North America by FY2026.
 In FY2022, 1,547 acres of pollinator habitat were developed through a collaboration with Pollinator Partnership.
 TMNA has also developed 375 acres of pollinator habitat on its own lands, mostly through our partnership with Wildlife Habitat Council®.
 This brings the total number of acres to 1,922.